-We are very fortunate to be able to enjoy these wonderful programs, photos, and research from the past.
+We are very fortunate to be able to enjoy the wonderful programs, photos, and research from the past.
 Many of these collections are no longer intact and some have been sold at auction.
-The TCI EDUCATIONAL RENTALS Archive is honored to be the repository for these gems of thimble and needlework tool collection history and to be able to share them with you.
+The TCI EDUCATIONAL ARCHIVE is honored to be the repository for these gems of thimble and needlework tool collection history and to be able to share them with you.

 Whenever you download a program, please think of the amount of work that went into creating them.
 The majority of the work in preparing these programs was done by the late Mary Craft, Education Chair.
 Mary passed away on August 21, 2019.

-Sandra Woodyard is the new Education Chair, please welcome Sandy and direct your questions to her with regard to the Rental Program.
+Sandra Woodyard is the new Education Chair, please welcome Sandy and direct your questions to her with regard to the CONVENTION PROGRAM ARCHIVES.

-With the coming of the digital age, the slides have been converted to digital format, preventing further deterioration and making it easier for most members to view them.
-(For those not yet into the computer age, the slide programs are still available for rental.)
+With the coming of the digital age, slides have been converted to digital format, preventing further deterioration and making it easier for most members to view them.
 If you have already seen some of these programs in the past, don’t hesitate to check them out again now that they have been digitized and enhanced.
 You will be pleasantly surprised.

 New programs are being added as they are donated.
 The TCI Digital Program list is being updated at this time.
 When available, members will be able to request a program from Sandy Woodyard.
 You will be provided with a link to the program.
 You may download it to your computer to view at your convenience or share it with your collector group.
 IMPORTANT: PLEASE BE AWARE THAT ALL TCI PROGRAMS ARE COPYRIGHT PROTECTED AND WE TAKE THIS SERIOUSLY.
 YOU MAY NOT ALTER A PROGRAM IN ANY WAY OR SHARE OR SELL IT FOR PROFIT.